 Glossary

-A comprehensive policy is an all-encompassing insurance contract that bundles multiple perils and coverages into a single policy document, providing broad protection against a wide range of risks.
-In Indian commercial insurance, comprehensive policies are commonly issued under the IRDAI-approved tariff and non-tariff frameworks to cover fire, theft, natural calamities, and third-party liabilities within one instrument.
+A detailed policy is an all-spanning insurance contract that bundles multiple perils and coverages into a single policy document, providing broad protection against a wide range of risks.
+In Indian commercial insurance, detailed policies are commonly issued under the IRDAI-approved tariff and non-tariff frameworks to cover fire, theft, natural calamities, and third-party liabilities within one instrument.

 general concepts4 related terms